-The MPP is two-year, multidisciplinary program designed to meet the needs of individuals desiring a strong background in the political and economic dimensions of governmental policy-making, particularly those who plan a career in public- or private-sector policy analysis and management.
+The MPP is a two-year (three years if completed on a part-time basis) multidisciplinary program designed to meet the needs of individuals desiring a strong background in the political and economic dimensions of governmental policy-making, particularly those who plan a career in public- or private-sector policy analysis and management in the United States or throughout the world.

 MPP students receive training in research methodology, statistics with computer applications, economics, policy process/implementation as well as political theory and values.